 Most long-term disability insurance carriers have special programs that enable applicants to skip the standard medical exam during underwriting.
 Insurers offer this option to select applicants as a way to save on the cost of conducting an exam and sending samples to a lab.

 These programs are often restricted to certain occupations, benefit amounts and age limits.
 For example, an insurance company may only allow an applicant to apply for a monthly benefit amount up to $5,000 without a medical exam.
 For older applicants, that benefit amount may be reduced.

 Keep in mind that there is still an underwriting process for this type of policy.
 There is just no medical exam as part of it.
 You will still likely have to fill out a health questionnaire, and you may also be required to authorize release of medical records.

 The application process may also include financial underwriting.
 This helps determine your overall income for the purpose of establishing a benefit amount.

 A traditional no exam disability insurance policy can be a good option for applicants that aren't looking for high monthly benefit amounts.

 Simplified issue disability insurance is another form of income protection that does not require applicants to complete a paramedical exam.

-Because of this, simplified issue disability insurance is ideal for individuals with:
+The combination of limited underwriting and limited benefits makes simplified issue disability insurance ideal for individuals with:

 Like most individual disability insurance policies, simplified issue coverage offers a variety of benefits periods (2, 5 and 10 years) and waiting periods (30 to 180 days).